rmoralespp/pymince/README.md

             return cls.__foo
 ```
 #### iterator.py
-Functions that use iterators for efficient loops
+Functions that use iterators for efficient loops.
 ##### all_distinct
 ```
 all_distinct(iterable, key=None)